 In time, the beer will lose its hoppy character, with the fruitiness coming to the fore.
 The sour aspect of the Brettanomyces yeast ensures that this beer only rarely becomes unbalanced.

 This beer is quite a bit rarer than those of other Trappists – Chimay or Westmalle, for example.
 The brewery is at full capacity, and there are no plans to expand.
 The volume will not be increased in the short term, quite the contrary in fact.

 So inevitably, some traders will limit the number of crates per customer, just as they do for the Rochefort 6.
 The beer can also be purchased from the shop at the visitors’ centre but, unlike the arrangement with Westvleteren's beers, you cannot order in advance.

 The unmistakable skittle-shaped Orval bottle, available in a 33cl format only, is the sort of bottle that can be recognised blindfolded, thanks to its bulbous ‘big belly’.
-This characteristic bottle was designed by the abbey’s architect, Henri Vaes, a man who had much to do with Orval's stand-out stylings.
+This characteristic bottle, and beer glass, were designed by the abbey’s architect, Henri Vaes, a man who had much to do with Orval's stand-out stylings.